 CSX extractor/importer

-This is a set of tools to make translation of the games using Entis scriting engine, like Wanko to Lily, possible.
-Some games contain information about currently speaking character (like Wanko to Lily, wihch I used to make this tool).
-Some other games (like Garden) does not, and using the tool in normal extraction mode will cause it to crash.
+Some games contain information about currently speaking character (like Wanko to Lily, which I used as a subject to make this tool).
+Some other games (like Garden) do not, and using the tool in normal extraction mode will cause it to crash.
 If this is happening, try to run it as csx <file.csx> export-no-names

 The engine itself is Unicode which makes translating its texts quite simple.
 This engine seems to be used with games that use Entis resources (eri for images, mio for sound, etc.).
 For example, the same tool with minor modifications (changing script function names) can be used to translate Lucky Cosplay.